sharkymark/v2-templates/README.md

 ```sh
 curl -fsSL https://coder.com/install.sh | sh
 ```

+> BTW, the coder binary is also the Coder CLI, which you use to create, push templates, even create, start, stop workspaces, API Key tokens, etc.

 You can pass parameters/flags after `coder server` but I have a nice [`coder.yaml`](./standalone-yaml/coder.yaml) to easily tweak settings.